josecarlosgt/Web-Design-and-Development/README.md

 In this tutorial, we will use the text-mode (command-line) interface of Git.
 Later, you may switch to a GUI client.
 The reason to learn how to use the command-line client first is that most of the documentation is written for the command-line client.
 Understanding how the command line client works first will certainly make it easier to learn any GUI client later, while the opposite is not necessarily true.

-Then, continue with the [Working with GitHub](https://docs.google.com/document/d/1HI7Wv8Is877O0P_IMUYzIgMBizpdBczGWDENzIlgqgE/edit?usp=sharing) guideline.
+Then, continue with the [Working with Git](https://docs.google.com/document/d/1HI7Wv8Is877O0P_IMUYzIgMBizpdBczGWDENzIlgqgE/edit?usp=sharing) and [Working with GitHub](https://na) guides.